GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Aside 'warning' %}

-Not all features described in this post have been implemented (or fully implemented) in the version of the FLEDGE API currently being tested in Chrome.
+Not all features described in this post have been implemented (or fully implemented) in the version of the Protected Audience API API currently being tested in Chrome.
-[Test with feature flags](#flags) explains what FLEDGE features are currently available for testing in Chrome run from the command line.
+[Test with feature flags](#flags) explains what Protected Audience API features are currently available for testing in Chrome run from the command line.

 {% endAside %}

-Features of FLEDGE will be added over time as work on implementation progresses.
+Features of Protected Audience API will be added over time as work on implementation progresses.

 ### 1. A user visits an advertiser site